 1. Keyword Growth

 When SEO does work, you should expect to see improvements in both the total number of keywords you rank for and the position in the search results where they rank.
-Proper on-site optimization, great content, and continually building your authority will help you rank for more terms, rank better for those terms, and drive more traffic and sales.
+Proper on-site optimization, great content, and continually building your authority will help you rank for more terms, rank better for those terms, and drive more online traffic and sales.

 Keyword Ranking Growth